LeeVaughn/pagination-filter-v3.1/README.md

 <!-- step -->
 #### Seeking assistance

 * If you're having trouble with a bug or moving forward with the project:
+  * Take a look at this great study guide: [List Pagination and Filter Study Guide](https://drive.google.com/file/d/1OD1diUsTMdpfMDv677TfL1xO2CEkykSz/view?usp=sharing)
+  * Review the unit material again.
+  * Use your Google skills to find the information you need.
+Try rephrasing your search if you aren't finding the information you need.
   * Reach out to your Slack team.
-       **Pro Tip:** A good “Help!”
-Slack post begins with a friendly greeting, details any important info like the problem you’re having, what you’ve tried so far to fix it, and a link to your repo.
+    * **Pro Tip:** A good “Help!” post in Slack begins with a friendly greeting, details any important info related to the problem you’re having, what you’ve tried so far to fix it, and most importantly, a link to your repo.
-  * Take a look at this great study guide: [List Pagination and Filter Study Guide](https://drive.google.com/file/d/1OD1diUsTMdpfMDv677TfL1xO2CEkykSz/view?usp=sharing)
-  * Review the unit material.
-  * Practice your Google skills by rephrasing your question in Google until you find helpful results.

 <!-- step -->
 #### No snippets, plugins or libraries, including jQuery

-* For this project, avoid using the popular jQuery library.
-All code for this project must be your own, and must be plain JavaScript, often referred to as "vanilla" JavaScript.
+* Avoid using any libraries, plugins, or code snippets for any aspect of this project.
+All of the code for this project should be your own and in plain JavaScript, often referred to as "Vanilla JavaScript".
-* Avoid using any other libraries, plugins or code snippets for any aspect of this project, including the pagination.

 <!-- step -->